CheropS/backend-library/README.md

 # backend-library
-Flask Api for the library project.
+Flask Api endpoints and tests for the library project.

 ## Project Objectives
 * Your project should have a functioning authentication system